pirminschmid/BarrelfishOlympOS/README.md

 ## Our tasks using Barrelfish
 We worked on a slightly modified skeleton version of Barrelfish that came without several key components (such as memory management, process spawning, core spawning, message passing, file system, network, name service, shell) for which we had to implement solutions.
 Due to the fact that most functionality is implemented in user space (including e.g. scheduler), we did not have to modify actual kernel code (CPU driver) except for small bugfixes.
 We mainly worked in the OS library that gets linked to user space programs; we implemented user space services for the system such as memory, messaging, spawn, process management, etc. Code was implemented in C and little assembly.
 Barrelfish comes with a nice declarative build system `hake` using Haskell.

 Exposure to a radically different design than the well known monolithic OS such as Linux lead to interesting insights and comparisons of these designs (advantages/disadvantages).
 The project gave first hand experience in solving some of the tricky problems that all OS abstract away in their provided abstraction layers.
+Of course, we could only explore a subset of all possible features and usage options of Barrelfish.

 # Pandaboard ES